Itaysim7/OOP3/README.md

 * Algorithms package has class that include algorithms for graph such a shortest path, TSP a algorithms of the shortest path etc..
 * Utils package - include StdDraw class(without improvements), Point3D that represent the position of each vertex robot and fruit, and Range class.
 * GameCleint packege responsible for the game - has a class for the GUI window(MyGameGUI), class for the algorithms of the game(algoForGui), class for create objects for the game(createObjFromJson), and KML_Logger class.
-MyGameGUI class responsible for the drawing. it uses the algoForGui class the create the best movement for the robot.
+MyGameGUI class responsible for the drawing. it uses the ManualDrive, and AutoDrive class that creates the best movement for the robot.
 CreateObjFromJson class create object from json String that the game returns.
 KML_Logger class create kml file for every game so we can put it in google earth and see an amination of ower game.